Darjeeling Heritage Walk

 which was founded by an Austrian named Pliva.
 It has a famous Bakery & Tea Room at the ground floor and a multi-cuisine restaurant in the upper floor.
 It has recently expanded with a bar & disco "The Buzz" in the basement.

 You will also pass by Das Studio, one of the oldest studios in Darjeeling that was set up in 1927 and reach the Mall area.
-Here you can see some very old shops including Habeeb Mullick & Sons which is famous for many different curios and special jewelry.
+Here you can see some very old shops including Habeeb Mullick & Sons which is famous for wonderful handmade curios and special jewelry.

 Walk up to the Observatory Hill & Mahakal Temple.
 This area on the hill top provides a sweeping view of the snow covered mountain peaks and the valleys.
 This is where stands the oldest Hindu Temple of Lord Shiva which is said to have self manifested in 1700s.
 There used to be a monastery here as well which was destroyed and later shifted to the Bhutia Busti down below.

 Then visit St. Andrew's Church along the Mall road, an old Anglican church that was originally built in 1843.
 The construction cost at time was Rs.
 9,000.
 Along the interior walls of the church there are inlaid marble tables that retain the memories of many great residents of Darjeeling including that of Lt.
 General A. Lloyd who was the discoverer of Darjeeling.